youtube/cobalt/cobalt/site/docs/reference/starboard/modules/12/configuration_constants.md

 ### kSbDefaultMmapThreshold ###

-Determines the threshhold of allocation size that should be done with mmap (if available), rather than allocated within the core heap.
+Determines the threshold of allocation size that should be done with mmap (if available), rather than allocated within the core heap.

 ### kSbFileAltSepChar ###